 Firebase plugin gives you the tools to help you develop, grow and earn money from your android app.
 The tools include database management for your app, cloud messaging, user login authentication, and a way to test your apps against a range of physical devices hosted on Google’s cloud

 Android Studio uses Gradle Plugin to automate and manage the build process.
-Gradle is used to compile and package together the various elements and files for an app project.
-Gradle takes all the raw materials of an app (code files, images, sounds ) and combines them into one file that can be installed on an Android device.
+Gradle is used to package together the various elements and files for an app project.
+Gradle takes all the raw materials of an app (e.g. code files, images, sounds, text documents, assets) and combines them into one file that can be installed on an Android device.

-Gradle is an automated build system for Android projects, which means that we configure a few things, and it does a bunch of work for us automatically.
+Gradle is automated build system for Android projects, which means that we configure a few things, and it does the rest automatically.
 It’s really helpful, and we usually don’t have to edit it too much after we first set up a project.
 But one thing that it does that is simply awesome, is manage dependency on other projects.

 Dependency is used to refer when a piece of software relies on another one.The dependencies might need to be downloaded from a remote Maven or Ivy repository, or located in a local directory, or may need to be built by another project in the same multi-project build.